-Students and employees are encouraged to report sexual assault and relationship violence not only to the Office of Safety and Security and/or a Title IX Coordinator, but also to law enforcement authorities.
-The Office of Safety and Security and/or the VASE coordinator will assist students wishing to file a criminal complaint.
+Students and employees are encouraged to report sexual assault and relationship violence not only to the Department of Public Safety and/or a Title IX Coordinator, but also to law enforcement authorities.
+The Department of Public Safety and/or the VASE coordinator will assist students wishing to file a criminal complaint.

 The decision to file a criminal complaint is a deeply personal choice.
 Students and employees often make this decision based on the circumstances surrounding the incident and the circumstances in their life at the time of the incident.
 Some students and employees discover that participating in a proceeding to hold the accused accountable helps them to regain some measure of control lost by virtue of the assault, and to protect themselves and others from future harm.